 - Utilising news

-It is those who stick religiously to their trading strategies rules and parameters that often yield results.
+It is those who stick religiously to their short term trading strategies, rules and parameters that yield the best results.
 Too many minor losses add up over time.

 Read the Guide to Day trading Strategies.